IssaHanou/BEP_1920_Q2/back-end/resources/config_manual.md

 - `id`: this is the id of a device.
 Write it in camelCase, e.g. "controlBoard".
 - `description`: this is optional and can contain more information about the device.
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `input_components`: this is a list of ids of different components of a device, which can generate input to the system.
 This can be empty.
-- `outptt_components`: this is a list of ids of different components of a device, which can provide output of the system.
+- `output_components`: this is a list of ids of different components of a device, which can provide output of the system.
 This can be empty.
 - `message`: this is an example message of the status update.
 It contains two status messages:

-    - `input`: defines either default values for every input_component (in the form "componentId": "value") or if the input_components list is empty it will define the `value` tag, which can be a string, integer, boolean or array of sinlge values.
+    - `input`: defines either default values for every input_component (in the form "componentId": "value") or if the input_components list is empty it will define the `value` tag, which can be a string, integer, boolean or array of single values.
-    - `output`: definer either values for every output_component (in the form "componentId": "value") or if the output_components list is empty it will define the `value` tag, which can be a string, integer, boolean or array of sinlge values.
+    - `output`: definer either values for every output_component (in the form "componentId": "value") or if the output_components list is empty it will define the `value` tag, which can be a string, integer, boolean or array of single values.

 ### Puzzles
 Puzzles is an array of puzzle objects, which have a